 District EstNbr EstName MOI# Date Description field for re-housing is stressful, and is done in extreme circumstances.
 USDA is concerned that proper preparation, including on 05 18 2016, and considering the issue with the drain was ongoing for two days, may have prevented this occurrence.
 The establishment is reminded that FSIS encourages establishments to develop and implement a systematic approach to ensuring poultry presented for slaughter are treated in a manner that minimizes excitement, discomfort, and accidental injury.
 The initial component of the approach is to assess the areas where handling problems may occur.
 Establishments should have, and implement as needed, an emergency plan that addresses animal welfare in the event of an emergency shutdown.
 Establishments should periodically evaluate their handling methods to ensure that their employees are treating animals in a manner that minimizes injury, excitement and discomfort prior to slaughter and that their methods ensure all poultry are slaughtered in accordance with 9 CFR 381.65 (b).
 USDA has also noted a recent uptick in the number of MOIs for Good Commercial Practices, specifically related to mishandling of live poultry.
 USDA has also discussed with the establishment the previous MOI history, and the issues with changing conditions related to bird size, specifically those related to heat stress.
 USDA is requesting the establishments evaluate their handling methods to ensure animals are being treated in a manner that minimizes injury, excitement and discomfort prior to slaughter.
 Copies of this Memorandum of Interview (MOI) will be distributed to the establishment, inspection file and District Veterinary Medical Specialist per FSIS Directive 6100.3.
 Documented by (b) (6) 40 P19688 Sanderson Farms, Inc. KJA442106 4001G 01JUN2016 On May 31, 2016 at approximately 2200 hours, a live bird was observed in the enclosed cage dump area standing adjacent to an open section of the drain.
 Upon closer evaluation, two live birds were observed in that drain beneath the conveyor belt within that enclosed area.
 The water within the drain was not moving at that time.
 One bird was observed with a wing flapping in and out of the water while the other bird was observed protruding its neck upward in a motion to stay above water.
-The water began flowing steadily again as (b) (6) was informed. (b) (6) and (b) (6) and (b) (6) and Plant Manager Jeff Black were also notified.
+The water began flowing steadily again as (b) (6) was informed. (b) (6) and (b) (6) attempted to search for the two live birds within the drain further downstream with no visualization of the live birds.
+The drain empties into an offal trailer. (b) (6) and Plant Manager Jeff Black were also notified.
 The presence of live, conscious birds within the drainage system is not consistent with good commercial practices.
 Live birds received by the establishment must not die of causes other than slaughter.
 Measures to prevent the needless suffering, discomfort or accidental injury/death of poultry throughout the entire slaughter process failed to do so in this incident.